rathaROG/lapx/benchmark.md

 ### 🔍 See more results

-See more benchmark results on all platforms [here on GitHub](https://github.com/rathaROG/lapx/actions/workflows/benchmark.yaml).
+See newer benchmark results on all platforms [here on GitHub](https://github.com/rathaROG/lapx/actions/workflows/benchmark.yaml).

 ## 🕵️‍♂️ Other Benchmarks